 Inigo confronts Count Rugen and four attackers while Fezzik holds the man in black.
 Inigo kills the four attackers and chases Rugen.
 Whan Fezzik returns to find the man in black after breaking the door down for Inigo, the bodies of the four attackers are no longer in the same position that they were when Inigo killed them.

-When Wesley was trying to try climb up the Cliffs of Insanity there was a real easy way they could have made him fall.
+When Westley was trying to try climb up the Cliffs of Insanity there was a real easy way they could have made him fall.
 All they had to do was throw rocks down at him.
-Espically since Fizzik could throw huge rocks.
+Especially since Fezzik could throw huge rocks.

 Buttercup's hair and shadows on her face during the match of wits.

 In the Pit of Despair, Humperdinck stands beside Westley as he lies on the table before The Machine.
 The dual-ended hose on the suction cups strapped to Westley's chest are facing forwards, away from his shoulder.
 But in the next shot, when Humperdinck talks to Westley, the hoses are facing backwards, with the hoses facing his shoulder.